-- use height-adjustable couches and cung stools - move and stretch your body regularly if you remain in the same posion for a long me - do exercises to keep your hands flexible - maintain good posture - Try and avoid connual strain over a parcular part of the body. - Move and stretch the body between services or after every half an hour. - Try to change the body posture by carrying out a variety of services. - While sing at the me of giving a service, it is important to have the chair at the right height. - Do exercises to keep the body flexible.
+- use height-adjustable couches and cutting stools - move and stretch your body regularly if you remain in the same position for a long time - do exercises to keep your hands flexible - maintain good posture - Try and avoid continual strain over a particular part of the body. - Move and stretch the body between services or after every half an hour. - Try to change the body posture by carrying out a variety of services. - While sitting at the time of giving a service, it is important to have the chair at the right height. - Do exercises to keep the body flexible.